maierhofert/Masterarbeit/README.txt.txt

 This file described the digital supplement.
-The folder Masterarbeit contains an R-Project which is tracked on Github "maierhofert/Masterarbeit".
+The folder Masterarbeit is an R-Project which is tracked on Github at "maierhofert/Masterarbeit".
 Structure of Files:
 Masterarbeit.Rproj: master file for this project.
 Open this in RStudio to run all R Code.
 Benchmark Experiments: Results of the benchmark experiments as .RDS, saved with date and